A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

 Thanks to its better wavelength coverage and sensitivity, JWST/NIRSpec is more effective at obtaining spec-zs at $z>3$ than ground-based instruments.
 Since nearly all the sources targeted with NIRSpec are confirmed, as discussed above, the observed distribution of the JWST spec-zs reflects the selection biases associated with the various NIRSpec programs.

 As single-dish millimeter observations with instruments such as TolTEC and NIKA2 begin to be available for wider fields, efficient targeted spectroscopic campaigns along with more accurate photo-z estimation methods will become crucial for understanding the volume distribution and for determining the eventual descendants of DSFGs.
-The advent of the ALMA Wideband Sensitivity Upgrade \citep{carpenter23} will help with following up large, uniform samples with continuum imaging and spectroscopy down to fainter flux limits than are currently feasible, but it will likely be necessary to develop more efficient joint survey strategies with ALMA and JWST, or to utilize proxy selections based on other wavelengths or physical properties (\citealp[e.g.,][]{mckay25, barrufet25b, nicandro_rosenthal26, zavala26}; A.~Barger et al. 2026, in preparation) in order to build spectroscopically complete samples of faint DSFGs.
+The advent of the ALMA Wideband Sensitivity Upgrade \citep{carpenter23} will help with following up large, uniform samples with continuum imaging and spectroscopy down to fainter flux limits than are currently feasible, but it will likely be necessary to develop more efficient joint survey strategies with ALMA and JWST, or to utilize proxy selections based on other wavelengths or physical properties (\citealp[e.g.,][]{mckay25, barrufet25b, nicandro_rosenthal26, zavala26, barger26}) to build spectroscopically complete samples of faint DSFGs.